On the Fourier analytic structure of the Brownian graph: Introduction and results

-Finding measures $\mu$ on $A$ with polynomially decaying Fourier transform (i.e. \eqref{eq:poly} for some $s > 0$) has deep links to absolute continuity, arithmetic and geometric structure and curvature.
+Finding measures $\mu$ on $A$ with polynomially decaying Fourier transform (i.e. \eqref{eq:poly} for some $s > 0$) has deep links to absolute continuity, arithmetic and geometric structure, and curvature.
 If $A$ supports a measure $\mu$ such that \eqref{eq:poly} holds with $s > 1$, then Parseval's identity yields that $\mu$ is absolutely continuous to Lebesgue measure and $A$ must contain an interval.
-An application of Weyl's criterion known as the Davenport-Erd\"os-LeVeque criterion (see \cite{DEL}) yields that in $\R$ polynomial decay of $\widehat{\mu}$ guarantees that $\mu$ almost every number is normal in every base and a interesting result of {\L}aba and Pramanik \cite{laba} shows that if the $s$ in \eqref{eq:poly} is sufficiently close to $1$ for a measure $\mu$ on $A \subset \R$, then $A$ contains non-trivial $3$-term arithmetic progressions.
+An application of Weyl's criterion known as the Davenport-Erd\"os-LeVeque criterion (see \cite{DEL}) yields that in $\R$ polynomial decay of $\widehat{\mu}$ guarantees that $\mu$ almost every number is normal in every base and a interesting result of {\L}aba and Pramanik \cite{laba} shows that if the $s$ in \eqref{eq:poly} is sufficiently close to $1$ for a Frostman measure $\mu$ on $A \subset \R$ and there is a suitable control over the constants (see the recent work of Shmerkin \cite{Shm}), then $A$ contains non-trivial $3$-term arithmetic progressions.
 Moreover, an analogous result also holds for higher dimensions with arithmetic patches \cite{chan}.

 On the curvature side, if $A$ is a line-segment in $\R^2$, then $A$ cannot contain any measure with Fourier decay at infinity so $A$ cannot be a Salem set.
-However, if $A$ is an arc of a circle or more generally a $1$-dimensional smooth manifold with non-vanishing curvature when the $1$-dimensional Hausdorff measure $\mu$ on $A$ satisfies \eqref{eq:poly} with $s = 1$, see \cite{mattilaFourier}.
+However, if $A$ is an arc of a circle or more generally a $1$-dimensional smooth manifold with non-vanishing curvature then the $1$-dimensional Hausdorff measure $\mu$ on $A$ satisfies \eqref{eq:poly} with $s = 1$, see \cite{mattilaFourier}.
 In particular, $A$ is a Salem set.
 In these examples of $A$ one can observe that the important arithmetic or curvature features present are not seen from the Hausdorff dimension.